 - Dialogue: A Journal of Mormon Thought: “Infected With Doubt”: An Empirical Overview of Belief and Non-Belief in Contemporary American Mormonism

-- Forthcoming in Dialogue: A Journal of Mormon Thought: “The Word of Wisdom in Contemporary American Mormonism: Perceptions and Practice,” coauthored with John E. Ferguson III.
+- Dialogue: A Journal of Mormon Thought: “The Word of Wisdom in Contemporary American Mormonism: Perceptions and Practice,” coauthored with John E. Ferguson III.

 - Forthcoming from Oxford University Press: The Next Mormons by Jana Riess.